Cloud-Ready? Tips for Virtually Managing a Family Law Firm

 Mobility: Work anywhere, with access to the information you need

 If your team is tracking time on paper or in spreadsheets, move to automated time tracking.
 Time tracking improves productivity and offers visibility into the activities of each associate.
 Diligently tracking time will help you better capture all billable hours, maximize revenue, and can save hours of manual effort.

 Automated time tracking data can directly flow into the billing system.
 An automated paperless billing function, such as APX PayNow, allows you to invoice clients electronically, offering a link that clients can access to pay easily via credit card.
 A solution that is friendly and easy to use reduces stress for clients and engenders trust.

 Security: Offer clients peace of mind

 Security is crucially important as firms and clients increasingly work remotely.
 If your current process involves sending sensitive forms and information by email, find a more secure alternative.

 A secure portal site is a secure encrypted location where clients can share or receive sensitive documents with you.
 Access-controlled and highly secure, this method reduces the risk of loss or breach that is common with email.
 A secure portal can allow clients to sign documents online using eSignatures.

 Law firms of all sizes are shifting to virtual operations, and COVID-19 helped accelerate that trend.
 Several months after the shutdown, firms are realizing that a virtual family law practice is not only possible, but it may be the optimal long-term business model.
 Working virtually in the cloud offers family lawyers freedom and mobility while improving the delivery of services to clients.

-Most of us are in Phase I or II of re-opening; the lull before full re-opening is a great time to take action.
 The AbacusNext team will talk with you and provide a free tech assessment of your current operations.
 Email firstname.lastname@example.org, or call 858-882-4810 ext.
 6185.